CloudLabs-MOC/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_03_Lab3_Ex2_Implement_Identity_Synch.md

 	>**Important:** You should perform the next task immediately after completing this one so that Microsoft Entra ID Connect doesn’t automatically synchronize the changes that you just made to the identity objects in the previous tasks.

 ### Task 4 - Force a manual synchronization

+In this task, you will manually trigger a directory synchronization using Entra Connect to immediately apply and test recent changes made in the on-premises Active Directory.

 >**IMPORTANT - PowerShell notice:** The prior lab exercise provided a disclaimer indicating why the tasks in that exercise used the MSOnline module rather than Microsoft Graph PowerShell.
 While Microsoft is in the process of replacing the two older PowerShell modules, MSOnline and Azure Active Directory (Microsoft Entra ID) PowerShell, with Microsoft Graph PowerShell, there is some functionality in the older modules that has not yet been incorporated into Microsoft Graph PowerShell.
 The commands in the prior exercise and the command used in this task fall into that category.
 The prior exercise connected to the MSOnline module, which is also used in this task per the Start-ADSyncSyncCycle command.